View on GitHub

 Important FindPathInput fields:

-FindPathOutput returns a result, direction steps, control steps, and possibly adjusted NewToHex.
+FindPathOutput returns a result, direction steps, control steps, the (possibly cut-adjusted) NewToHex, and EndHexOffset (concrete ipos16, zero when FreeMovement is off).

 Blocking model